 Recently, reformer Pilates has found itself increasingly in the mainstream consciousness.
 One of the biggest reasons for this is that, as a society, we are unfortunately more sedentary than ever.
 The prevalence of poor posture, musculoskeletal disorders and back pain is at an all-time high.
 People are turning to Pilates, both reformer and its mat-based counterpart to fix these issues and free themselves from pain.
 Although, it’s worth noting that many advanced Pilates teachers also use the reformer, especially with individual clients in need of specialist training.

-Our reformer Pilates teacher training course is delivered in a blended format, combining supported home study with 4-days intensive practical face-to-face training at our regional training venues.
+Our level 3 reformer Pilates teacher course is delivered in a blended format, combining supported home study with 4-days intensive practical face-to-face training at our regional training venues.
 By the end of this programme, you’ll be a master at performing and teaching reformer exercises.

 We strongly advise that participants attending this course hold a Level 3 Diploma in Mat Pilates.
 If you haven't yet completed this course, we offer Pilates instructor courses as packages which combine the two.

 Applications may also be considered from students with other fitness industry qualifications (e.g. personal trainers, yoga teachers etc.), where they can demonstrate that they have extensive experience of performing Pilates as a participant (e.g. attending classes).
 It is not advisable to attend the practical training having never used a reformer.

 Our Level 3 Award in Teaching Reformer Pilates course has been designed to help you become an in-demand and life-changing Pilates teacher.
 It’s also fully recognised by YMCA and ACSM, meaning your achievements will be recognised worldwide.